 We are a family of water babies!
 Ever since I was little swimming has been one of my favourite things to do.
-Once I got to a teenager and then adult my chances to swim got less and less, and almost non-existant after I was 21, But having kids allowed me to swim more.
+Once I got to a teenager and then adult my chances to swim got less and less, and almost non-existent after I was 21, But having kids allowed me to swim more.

 Tigger was a different story, he was at times petrified, even as simple as a bath.
 There was no reason, or incident, or cause to why he was so afraid or unsure, but if you look at what he was like in a whole host of other activities, I’m how cautious he is, it’s not a surprise.
 It’s been a long road, and it’s taken him to 9 years old to be fairly confident at swimming, he still had his moments, and you still have to be wary of him, but the 2 years of swimming lessons and being involved in family trips away like Butlins etc..

 Piglet, well she is the adventurous one, so no surprise that enjoys water and swimming, she is starting lessons soon, which will help her.
 To be honest, of all the things, she is actually the most cautious with water, which is fine because it’s dangerous, but it is a surprise to see her like it lol.
 However, when she’s with me or boo, her confidence rises and the bossiness comes out.

 As for boo she just goes with the flow, her natural anxiety kicks in with water and the kids, and I don’t think it’s necessarily her favourite thing to do, but she gets involved as much as she wants.
 For me I love swimming, as I’ve got older and slightly larger I do have that resistance to wanting to be just in my swimming boxes, but growing up it was a different story.
 I would spend hours in the pool, as much as I could when we ever we went, it wasn’t anything special or me doing anything special in the pool but I just loved that feeling of hanging out in the pool.